benporayko/benporayko.github.io/README.md

 - [ ] Potentially add a blog with CRUD functionality
 - [ ] Re-Build Website using a Front-end framework (eg. React)
 - [ ] Add a mini-game to the website to showcase programming skills/act as a project in itself??

+# Known Issues

+- Website is not fully responsive on mobile, specifically in landscape mode